okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/overview/index.md

 title: Overview
 ---

-Whether you are an independent software vendor (ISV), an existing Okta customer, an IT systems administrator, or a developer new to Okta, you need to know how to set up and test your cloud-based application and API endpoints in order to successfully deploy an Okta integration using SCIM provisioning.
+Whether you are an independent software vendor (ISV), an existing Okta customer, an IT systems administrator, or a developer new to Okta, you need to know how to set up and test your cloud-based application and API endpoints to successfully deploy an Okta integration using SCIM provisioning.

 If you need more detail on the concepts behind lifecycle management with SCIM and Okta, see [Understanding SCIM](/docs/concepts/scim/).